FullStackSD/HTML-CSSresponsive/README.md

 ## Media

 - The images chosen were taken from google and facebook.
-- The content was created by me, Shannon Davidson taking my own experimce of the Camino de Santiago into account.
+- The content was created by me, Shannon Davidson taking my own experience of the Camino de Santiago into account.